littlebart/varnish-vartier/README.md

   * Cascade mirror vartier which use as backends another vartier with same route configuration (API routes are transparently propagated, everything is HTTP request) - Practical if you have not problem with tradeoff between slightly cache aging, but has problem with latency or unstable network between datacenters.
   * Vartier is designed to allow clientside bypass of ESI expansion for fetching raw objects fragments to another instance of Vartier server with transparent propagation TTL and AGE.
 With some backend log stream parser (not included in this project) and direct passthrough route cache refetch mechanism can be used to synchronize caches between cluster from backends (consistent) or from another vartier cache (faster but needs changes in VCL).
 So how much complex architecture you use is on you.
   * @TODO notice about development mirror

+  ## Performance

+  For now i don't have exactly measures, but from simple test is not problem to deliver one digit thousands and more responses per seconds (2-20 - vary on response body size and complexity of ESI) on normal developer laptop with Core i5 2.6Ghz/2 Core with HT (4 core) with 8GB RAM.
+Benchmark is done from localhost to localhost with concurency 100 with [siege](https://github.com/JoeDog/siege).